What is KMT Astrology?

 Why look to the more ancient?
 Haven't things developed and improved?
 And what is the purpose of astrology anyway?

-planets and constellations are described from the view point of an observer in
+Where possible the planets and constellations are described from the view point of an observer in Kemet.

-astrology - but it is intended as a useful guide for those interested in
+This research into ancient KMT astrology - is intended as a useful